hfxdanc/winbox/README.md

 $ flatpak uninstall --delete-data org.flatpak.WinBox
 ```

-The MikroTik icon downloaded during installation was installed outside of `$FLATPAK_USER_DIR` tree so that the AppStream desktop process could use it.
+The WinBox icon extracted during installation was installed outside of `$FLATPAK_USER_DIR` tree and therefore will not be removed by the uninstall process.
 You can remove the icon with the command ...

 `$ find $HOME/.local/share/icons/hicolor/ -name org.flatpak.WinBox.png -exec rm {} \;`